kubera-apps/kubera-glance/README.md

 ## Customization

-- **Currency scale** — display values are shown in lakhs (÷ 100,000).
-Change the divisor in the two `displayTotal` lines if you use a different currency or scale.
 - **Colors** — the green/red/grey badge colors are set in the `pctColor` helper.
 - **Fonts / sizes** — adjust the `Font.boldRoundedSystemFont(...)` sizes in the widget layout section.